 Second, without sights, it is not easy to perfectly center a shot pattern at 40 yards.
 From prior experience with round balls, had demonstrated that the barrels of the Pedersoli SxS were not perfectly regulated.
 Consequently, it necessary to give some "Kentucy Windage" in order perfectly center the pattern on the intended target.

 Third, using the Shotgun Insight Software, it is possible to simulate 25 yard patterns.
 At 25 yards, both the 2s and 4s produced very dense patterns.
 Either the 2s or the 4s would clearly produce a lethal shot at 20 yards.
-On the other hand, the actual patterns at forty yards where not dense enough with either 2s or 4s to be confident with a head/neck shot.
+On the other hand, at forty yards neither 2s or 4s produced a dense enough to be confident with a head/neck shot.
 At forty yards, it would be questionable as to whether the Number 4 shot would have sufficient energy to penetrate the body of the bird and cause lethal damage.

 Given all of these factors, I settled on a load 1 1/4 ounce load of Number 2 Shot.
 My hope was to get the bird within 20-25 yards.
 At that range, either the 2s or the 4s would produce very dense patterns.
 On the other hand, at longer ranges, the Number 2 Shot would provide better penetration on the body of the bird.
 I also felt that the increased penetration would give me a better chance of hitting a vital part of the bird including the back, wing, head and neck if it was necessary to take a shot at 40 yards.